ComputianGoverment/hamquest.github.io/README.md

   ]);
 }

-// ── CELEBRITY CHASERS ────────────────────────────────────────────────────
 const CELEBRITY_ENCOUNTERS = [
+  // ── REED TIMMER ────────────────────────────────────────────────────────
   {
     name: 'Reed Timmer',
     vehicle: 'Dominator 3',
-    desc: 'Reed Timmer appears in the Dominator 3.
-He rolls his window down and shouts something about inflow temps.',
+    desc: 'Reed Timmer blasts past in the Dominator 3, horn blaring.
+He shouts inflow temps out the window.',
     quotes: [
       '"This is the most violent storm I have ever been in!
 LOOK at that debris cascade!"', '"We are RIGHT in the inflow notch — I can feel the pressure drop from here!"', '"The Dominator 3 is built for this.
 EF5 — bring it!"', '"Maximum intensity!
 Maximum intensity!
-Did you get that on camera?!"', ],
+Did you get that on camera?!"', '"The rotation is UNBELIEVABLE right now — I have never seen it this violent!"', ],
     xpBonus: 20, moBonus: 18,
-    tip: 'Reed Timmer shares his CAPE readings.
-You adjust your intercept position accordingly.'
+    tip: 'Reed Timmer shares his CAPE readings on 146.52 MHz.
+You adjust your intercept position.'
   },
+  // ── RYAN SHEPHERD ──────────────────────────────────────────────────────
   {
     name: 'Ryan Shepherd',
     vehicle: 'TIV 2',
-    desc: 'The TIV 2 pulls alongside you.
+    desc: 'The TIV 2 pulls alongside.
 Ryan Shepherd waves from the armored cab and points at the wall cloud.',
     quotes: [
       '"She is cycling.
 Get your probes ready — this one is going to produce."', '"I have done this route before.
 Follow the TIV 2 and stay left of the meso."', '"The TIV ground spikes are deployed.
 I am not moving.
 Good luck out there."', '"That rain curtain is hiding a wedge.
-I can see it on the radar.
-Go now."', ],
+I can see it on radar.
+Go now."', '"Beautiful storm structure today.
+Position early and let it come to you."', ],
     xpBonus: 18, moBonus: 16,
     tip: 'Shepherd shares his radar feed via ham radio.
 Your intercept position improves dramatically.'
   },
+  // ── STEVE GREEN ────────────────────────────────────────────────────────
   {
+    name: 'Steve Green',
+    vehicle: 'Tornado Attack Vehicle',
+    desc: 'The red Tornado Attack Vehicle rumbles up beside you.
+Steve Green leans out from the angular steel cab.',
+    quotes: [
+      '"That wedge is cycling hard.
+I am positioning on the south side.
+Follow my lead."', '"Tornado Attack is holding.
+Red steel is doing its job.
+You should see the debris impacts."', '"I built this rig for exactly this moment.
+EF4 — right where I want it."', '"Keep your cool and trust your vehicle.
+The storm does not know what hit it."', ],
+    xpBonus: 22, moBonus: 20,
+    tip: 'Steve Green shares positioning data from the Tornado Attack sensor mast.
+Your data bonus improves.'
+  },
+  // ── STEVE WORTHINGTON ──────────────────────────────────────────────────
+  {
+    name: 'Steve Worthington',
+    vehicle: 'Urban Tornado Assault Vehicle (UTAV)',
+    desc: 'The UTAV rolls up.
+Steve Worthington spots you and gives a thumbs-up from behind the armored windscreen.',
+    quotes: [
+      '"UTAV is locked and loaded.
+Urban terrain is no problem for this beast."', '"I designed her for exactly this — tight streets, debris fields, direct engagement."', '"She handles like a dream even at EF3.
+Worthington engineering.
+Guaranteed."', '"You are positioned well.
+The UTAV is on the north flank.
+Dual intercept — go!"', ],
+    xpBonus: 22, moBonus: 20,
+    tip: 'Worthington relays UTAV sensor data.
+Your combined dataset covers both flanks of the vortex.'
+  },
+  // ── RARE ENCOUNTERS ────────────────────────────────────────────────────
+  {
     name: 'Reed Timmer',
     vehicle: 'Dominator 3',
-    desc: 'RARE ENCOUNTER: You are parked beside the Dominator 3 when a violent EF4 intercepts both vehicles.',
+    desc: 'RARE: You and the Dominator 3 are side by side when an EF4 wedge intercepts both vehicles.',
     quotes: [
       '"HOLD ON!
 HOLD ON!
 This is it — this is the one!
 Maximum!
 MAXIMUM!"', ],
     xpBonus: 45, moBonus: 35, rare: true,
-    tip: 'Dual intercept with Dominator 3.
-Your combined sensor array captures unprecedented data.'
+    tip: 'Dual Dominator 3 intercept.
+Combined sensor array captures unprecedented in-situ data.'
   },
   {
     name: 'Ryan Shepherd',
     vehicle: 'TIV 2',
-    desc: 'RARE: TIV 2 and your vehicle perform a coordinated dual intercept.
-Shepherd guides you by radio.',
+    desc: 'RARE: TIV 2 and your vehicle execute a coordinated dual intercept.
+Shepherd guides by radio.',
     quotes: [
       '"Copy that.
 TIV 2 is at north anchor.
 You take south.
-This storm is going to be spectacular."', ],
+This is going to be spectacular."', ],
     xpBonus: 40, moBonus: 30, rare: true,
     tip: 'TIV 2 dual-intercept achieves coordinated pressure measurements across the vortex diameter.'
+  },
+  {
+    name: 'Steve Green',
+    vehicle: 'Tornado Attack Vehicle',
+    desc: 'RARE: The Tornado Attack Vehicle and your rig intercept an EF5 simultaneously.
+Steve Green is on the radio.',
+    quotes: [
+      '"Red is holding.
+Steel is holding.
+This is history.
+Are you getting this data?!"', ],
+    xpBonus: 50, moBonus: 38, rare: true,
+    tip: 'Steve Green and your rig achieve a dual EF5 intercept.
+The combined pressure trace is historic.'
+  },
+  {
+    name: 'Steve Worthington',
+    vehicle: 'Urban Tornado Assault Vehicle (UTAV)',
+    desc: 'RARE: The UTAV pulls into formation with your vehicle.
+Worthington initiates a coordinated two-vehicle probe deployment.',
+    quotes: [
+      '"UTAV is anchored 300 metres north.
+You take south anchor.
+Deploy everything on my mark.
+Three.
+Two.
+One.
+MARK."', ],
+    xpBonus: 42, moBonus: 32, rare: true,
+    tip: 'UTAV dual-intercept.
+Worthington engineering meets your setup.
+Full inflow-to-outflow dataset achieved.'
+  },
+  {
+    name: 'All Four Chasers',
+    vehicle: 'Full Convoy (TIV 2, Dominator 3, Tornado Attack, UTAV)',
+    desc: 'LEGENDARY: All four celebrity chase vehicles converge on your position simultaneously.
+The storm of the century.',
+    quotes: [
+      '"Four vehicles.
+One EF5.
+This is a science moment.
+Everybody hold.
+Hold.
+HOLD!"', ],
+    xpBonus: 120, moBonus: 60, rare: true, legendary: true,
+    tip: 'LEGENDARY encounter.
+Four-vehicle coordinated EF5 intercept.
+The most data ever collected from a single tornado.'
   },
 ];